H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 # 28. Heartbeat and Live Cycles

 *Carrie Kidd (Mamma Kidd) — Mount Hope, WV*

-*Last updated: March 27, 2026 — February 28, 2026 baseline pinned notation added (§28.1); LLM ensemble slot/responding count clarified (§28.1a, §28.3); EEG audit table contradiction noted (§28.4); AaaCPE Chroma document baseline added (§28.8); Caddy/auth perimeter layer added (§28.9); GBIM belief corpus cross-database clarification added (§28.7)*
+*Last updated: 2026-03-28 — ★ March 28, 2026: 96/96 containers Up — zero Restarting, zero Exited; `msjarvis` port 5433 restored (5,416,521 GBIM entities with `confidence_decay` metadata); `msjarvisgis` port 5432 confirmed (91 GB PostGIS, 501 tables, 993 ZCTA centroids); ChromaDB full audit (★ **40 active collections, 6,675,442 total vectors**, ~12 GB primary `chroma_db`); `jarvis-chroma` Up at 127.0.0.1:8000; `spiritual_rag` deduplicated (−19,338 vectors); `psychological_rag` restored (968 docs); `msjarvis_docs` expanded (4,192 items, AAPCAppE); LLM ensemble confirmed 22 proxies registered / 21 active; `jarvis-memory` port 8056 corrected `0.0.0.0` → `127.0.0.1`, `_auth()` confirmed, `JARVIS_API_KEY` set, BBB audit trail persistence secured; `jarvis-ingest-api` + `jarvis-ingest-watcher` restored to active inventory; consciousness pipeline confirmed Up.
+March 27, 2026: February 28, 2026 baseline pinned notation added (§28.1); LLM ensemble slot/responding count clarified (§28.1a, §28.3); EEG audit table contradiction noted (§28.4); AaPCAppE Chroma document baseline added (§28.8); Caddy/auth perimeter layer added (§28.9); GBIM belief corpus cross-database clarification added (§28.7).*

 ---

 This chapter describes the recurring signals and jobs that indicate Ms. Jarvis is active and connected to its internal services and external infrastructure.
 These cycles include service health checks, periodic verification scripts, LLM ensemble monitoring, consciousness bridge validation, and data store verification, all of which produce structured outputs that are logged and available for ingestion into memory.
-The combination of health probes, response-time benchmarks, neurobiological layer monitoring, and introspective reports provides a layered observability picture aligned with distributed systems best practices and neurobiologically-inspired cognitive architectures.
+The combination of health probes, response-time benchmarks, neurobiological layer monitoring, and introspective reports provides a layered observability picture aligned with distributed systems best practices and neurobiologically-inspired cognitive architectures. ★ As of March 28, 2026, the widest confirmed operational scope — 96/96 containers Up — provides the most comprehensive heartbeat baseline in the system's history.

 ---

 > **Why this matters for Polymathmatic Geography**
 > This chapter shows how Ms. Jarvis proves it is "alive," healthy, and connected to spatial and community infrastructure over time.
 It supports:
-> - **P1 – Every where is entangled** by tying heartbeat checks to services that handle people, places, and institutions together, all flowing through the consciousness bridge.
+> - **P1 – Every where is entangled** by tying heartbeat checks to services that handle people, places, and institutions together, all flowing through the consciousness bridge (★ confirmed Up March 28).
-> - **P3 – Power has a geometry** by revealing which services and data stores must stay healthy for Appalachian and other regional reasoning to work, and by making visible the power embedded in which models and services are active.
+> - **P3 – Power has a geometry** by revealing which services and data stores must stay healthy for Appalachian and other regional reasoning to work, and by making visible the power embedded in which models and services are active. ★ `jarvis-memory:8056` (secured March 28) now makes the geometry of BBB gate decisions persistently visible.
-> - **P5 – Design is a geographic act** by including GIS spatial knowledge, GBIM worldview verification, and data store health in live-cycle checks.
+> - **P5 – Design is a geographic act** by including GIS spatial knowledge (`msjarvisgis:5432` ★, 91 GB PostGIS, 501 tables, 993 ZCTA centroids), GBIM worldview verification (`msjarvis:5433` ★, 5,416,521 entities with `confidence_decay` metadata), and data store health in live-cycle checks.
-> - **P12 – Intelligence with a ZIP code** by linking health, identity, and learning status to geospatial and community datasets anchored in West Virginia geography.
+> - **P12 – Intelligence with a ZIP code** by linking health, identity, and learning status to geospatial and community datasets anchored in West Virginia geography. ★ `msjarvis_docs` (4,192 items, AAPCAppE) adds a continuously growing ZIP-coded community resource substrate to the heartbeat landscape.
-> - **P16 – Power accountable to place** by turning system liveness into logged, auditable narratives that show which GBIM beliefs, services, and models are participating in each cycle.
+> - **P16 – Power accountable to place** by turning system liveness into logged, auditable narratives that show which GBIM beliefs, services, and models are participating in each cycle. ★ BBB audit trail persistence at `jarvis-memory:8056` (secured March 28) makes gate decisions durably accountable.
 >
 > As such, this chapter belongs to the **Computational Instrument** tier: it describes heartbeat and live cycles as explicit, inspectable processes in the consciousness-grounded architecture.